Emphatically ~~ GONE !

 “By Envisioning Myself in Shape and other easy things ~ I lost 11 inches around my waist!
 Almost an inch a month!”
 Karen Kline, August 2007

-5/10/2006 ~ I snapped that I needed a page with clothing links so I could go to an online catalog or clothing site and look at pictures of women in pretty clothes, imagining myself being like them ~ no longer fat.
+5/10/2006 ~ I snapped that I needed pictures of women in pretty clothes.
+The pictures would help me imagine being like them ~ no longer fat.
 I needed encouraging quotes to help me believe I can look different ~ because the mirror was telling me, “It’s hopeless.”

-Originally this page was narrative regarding how I lost weight, interspersed with quotes and pictures from catalogs.
+Originally this page was narrative about how I focused on “weight gone” using pictures from catalogs interspersed with quotes.
 Thing was, I didn’t keep changing the pictures.
-Now I have a site devoted to Looking Good ~ Check it out ~ But somehow it’s actually devoted mostly to Foreclosure Awareness rather than fashion.
+Now I have a site devoted to Looking Good ~ Check it out ~ But somehow it’s actually devoted to Foreclosure Awareness rather than fashion.

 How much exercise?

-A few months ago, before I lost my condo, I was determined to lose weight.
-For breakfast/lunch I had three saltines with one, single, pre-sliced slice of American cheese divided among them.
-I ate half the dinner entree that is delivered to me by Kitchen Angels ~ because of how debilitating tetanus is Kitchen Angels deliver meals to me.
-I didn’t eat the soup or bread, and I froze the dessert.
+Some months ago I was determined to lose weight.
+For breakfast/lunch I had three saltines with a slice of cheese divided among them.
+I ate half the entree Kitchen Angels brings because I had tetanus.
+No soup or bread, and I froze the dessert.

-After two weeks I had lost 1 pound.
-And each day I had been starving ~ I needed to lose one hundred pounds.
+After two weeks I’d lost 1 pound.
+And each day I’d been starving ~ I needed to lose 100 pounds.
 This starving thing did not seem like the way.

-Then something happened, I forget what, probably something to do with the foreclosure.
-I became so depressed that I ate all the frozen deserts in two days.
-And, you know what, I didn’t gain any weight.
+Then I got depressed and ate all the frozen desserts in two days.
+You know what, I didn’t gain weight.

-That made me wonder: Why did my body lose so little when I ate so little, then not gain when I ate weeks of desserts in two days?
+That made me wonder: Why did I lose so little when I ate so little, then not gain when I ate weeks of desserts in two days?

-I decided the reason I lost so little was that I am in bed all of the time.
-Zero exercise ~ Tetanus is extremely frustrating because if I do the least bit too much, my muscles tighten.
-I can’t use my Gazelle exerciser because five minutes makes my stomach muscles so tight they bend me over.
+I decided the reason I lost so little was that I’m in bed all the time.
+Zero exercise.
+Tetanus is tricky ~ if I do a bit too much my muscles tighten, bending me over.

-It seemed my only hope was to walk a little in my garden, day by day, gradually increasing the distance.
+It seemed my only hope was walking in my garden, gradually increasing the distance.

-That’s what I did.
-I was up to four times around my back yard, but then my beautiful condo was taken and it was so stressful I was having intense sudden pain and falling, so I had to stop; but my clothes are still fitting more loosely; and, I’ve been spending time, again, looking at clothes and imagining myself in them and slimmer.
+I was up to four times around my garden, when my beautiful condo was taken and stress caused sudden pain and falling.
+I stopped walking.
+But my clothes are loose and I’m spending time, again, looking at clothes and imagining myself in them with more weight gone.

 6/30/06 ~ In the 60s when I had recently moved to Santa Fe with friends from Stevens Point, Wisconsin ~ Yes, I’m a pretty old lady ~ certainly old, maybe not that pretty ~ one of our friends was a commercial artist who wanted to be a genuine, starving artist, only he was heavy-set.
 His name was Richard.
 Maybe his last name will come to me.
 Anyway, he introduced us to the brown rice diet: you could eat all the brown rice you wanted, with anything on it that you wanted, like brown sugar or white sugar or honey, if you were looking for something sweet.